-Financial Asset Business Model Main Characteristics Business model for financial assets held to collect contractual • The objective of the business model is to hold financial assets in order to collect the contractual cash flows, represented in the investment payments of principal and interest.
-Financial assets at financial assets held to Sale is an exceptional contingent event for the objective of such model, and in terms of the conditions set out in the Standard, represented in a deterioration in the creditworthiness of the issuer of the financial instrument.
-Less sales in terms of regularity and value. • The Bank undertakes a clear and approved documentation for the justifications for each sale and its compliance with the standard's requirements.
-Financial assets at fair value through other Business model for financial assets held to • Both contractual cash flow collection and sale are complementary to the objective of the model. comprehensive income (FVOCI) collect contractual cash flows and sell High sales (in terms of regularity and value), compared to a business model held to collect contractual cash flows.
-Financial assets at fair Other business models include (trading - financial asset • The objective of the business model is not to hold the financial asset to collect contractual cash flows, or to hold the financial asset to collect contractual cash flows and sell. value through profit or loss (FVTPL) Imancial asset management on a fair value basis - • The collection of contractual cash flows is a contingent event for the objective of the model.
-(2 · 2) maximizing cash flows by sale) Managing financial assets by the management, on a fair value basis through profit or loss, in order to eliminate the mismatch in the accounting measurement.
+Financial Asset Business Model Main Characteristics Business model for financial assets held to collect contractual cash flows Business model for financial assets held to collect contractual • The objective of the business model is to hold financial assets in order to collect the contractual cash flows, represented in the investment payments of principal and interest. • Sale is an exceptional contingent event for the objective of such model, and in terms of the conditions set out in the Standard, represented in a deterioration in the creditworthiness of the issuer of the financial instrument. • Less sales in terms of regularity and value. • The Bank undertakes a clear and approved documentation for the justifications for each sale and its compliance with the standard's requirements.
+Financial assets at fair value through other Business model for financial assets held to • Both contractual cash flow collection and sale are complementary to the objective of the model. comprehensive income (FVOCI) collect contractual cash flows and sell • High sales (in terms of regularity and value), compared to a business model held to collect contractual cash flows.
+Einemain Logarta at fain Other business models include (trading - • The objective of the business model is not to hold the financial asset to collect contractual cash flows, or to hold the financial asset to collect contractual cash flows and sell.
+Financial assets at fair value through profit or loss (FVTPL) management on a fair value basis - • The collection of contractual cash flows is a contingent event for the objective of the model.
+(2 2) • Managing financial assets by the management, on a fair value basis through profit or loss, in order to eliminate the mismatch in the accounting measurement.

-Assessment of whether the contractual cash flows are solely payments of principal and interest
+Assessment of whether the contractual cashflows are solely payments of principal and interest